DataSF/datasf.github.io/_drafts/buildings.md

 This new data would not have been possible without the efforts of the Department of Technology’s SFGIS division, the SF Department of Environment and the City Planning Department.

 We didn’t start entirely from scratch.
 The basic building masses had been developed from 2010 LIDAR data using photogrammetry from aerial photos for extra detail.
 The resulting 3D model was optimized for visualization.
 That model was flattened to produce the city building footprint layer that has been available for five years.
 Last year, those footprints were split using a manual process informed by parcel lines and orthoimagery.
 Those discrete building footprints were placed in 3D using LIDAR-derived ground surface and structure roof models.
 Each structure was assigned an ID and 3D statistics summarized.
+You can [read more about the methodology in the documentation attached to the dataset](https://data.sfgov.org/d/72ai-zege/about).

 ## Where we’re going: data model for the built environment